 Preprocessing plays a major role not just in improving the network optimization process but in controlling the physics content of the inputs themselves.
-In particular, for an event classifier intended for a resonance search, it is desirable for the classifier's output to \emph{not} to be correlated with the mass of the signal resonance.
+In particular, for an event classifier intended for a resonance search, it is desirable for the classifier's output to \emph{not} be correlated with the mass of the signal resonance.
 Since one typically applies a cut on the classifier score to obtain a signal-enriched sample, this mitigates the risk of sculpting a false peak in the background.

-Mass-sculpting---as it is commonly called---is especially an issue for irreducible backgrounds that differ only by kinematics.
+Mass-sculpting---as it is commonly called---is especially an issue for irreducible backgrounds that differ only by kinematics and where good mass resolution is available from the classifier inputs.
 To measure it, we use the Cram\'{e}r-von Mises (CVM) metric suggested in \cite{CVM} and implemented in approximate form in \cite{CVMcode}.
 We calculate this on the classifier's signal score vs. reconstructed diphoton mass for true $\gamma\gamma$ events, as illustrated in Figure \ref{fig:MassCor_GG}.